 Through its integration of ESG criteria, the Mandate promotes environmental characteristics: development of sustainable impact revenues, engagement towards Paris agreement, targeted reduction of CO2 emissions.
 The Mandate also promotes social characteristic: gender diversity.
-The Mandate is promoting the alignment with the 17 Sustainable Development goals through sustainable investments.
+The Mandate is promoting the alignment with the 17 Sustainable Development Goals (SDGs) adopted by the United Nations in 2015 with a target date for delivery of 2030 through the sustainable investments.